urvishpanchal/QueueRates/README.md

 Steps:

-1. The script uses Terminattr to get the counters, so we need to enable TerminAttr first Sample TerminAttr Config:
+1. The script uses Terminattr to get the counters, so we need to enable TerminAttr first.
+Sample TerminAttr Config:
 ```
 daemon TerminAttr